30 July 2015

 Fairbanks AK, USA

-The short but intense life of Christopher McCandles is the subject of the film INTO THE WILD.
-The true story is based on the book by the same name of Jon Krakauer who describes how, after two years of travelling across North America, Christopher McCandles died in Alaska at the age of 24.
+The short but intense life of Chris McCandless is the subject of the film INTO THE WILD.
+The true story is based on the book by the same name of Jon Krakauer who describes how, after two years of travelling across North America, McCandless died in Alaska at the age of 24.
 Disappointed in society he had decided to drastically change his life after graduating.

 Into the Wild, 1:43:10